XDeFi-tech/xdefi-distribution/README.md

 - Rewards are accrued while locked up, with a bonus multiplier based on the lockup time.
 - Accruing of rewards/revenue with the bonus multiplier persists after the lockup time expires.
 This is fine since the goal is to reward the initial commitment.
 Further, one would be better off re-locking their withdrawable token, to compound.
 - Upon locking, the NFT locked position is given a “score”, which is some function of amount and lockup time (`amount * duration`).
-- The NFT's score is embedded in the `tokenId`, so the chain enforced it.
+- The NFT's score is embedded in the `tokenId`, so the chain enforces it (first/leftmost 128 bits is the score, last/rightmost 128 bits is a sequential identifier, for uniqueness).
 - The NFT points to some off-chain server that will serve the correct metadata given the NFTs points (i.e. `tokenId`).
 This is a stateless process off-chain.
 - Once the NFT position has been unlocked and the XDEFI withdrawn, the NFT still exists simply as a transferable loyalty NFT, with its same score, but without any withdrawable XDEFI.
 - Users can combine several of these amount-less loyalty NFTs into one, where the resulting NFT’s points is the sum of those burned to produce it.
 - Contract supports Permit, which avoids the need to do ERC20 approvals for XDEFI locking.

+## Contracts

+### XDEFIDistribution

+This contract contains the standalone logic for locking, unlocking, re-locking, batched unlocking, batched re-locking, and merging, as well as the ERC721Enumerable functionality.

+### XDEFIDistributionHelper

+This contract is a stateless helper for read-only functionality, intended to help reduce smart contact queries by front-ends/clients, currently supporting:
+- `getAllTokensForAccount`, which returns an array of all tokenIds owned by an account
+- `getAllLockedPositionsForAccount`, which returns:
+    - an array of all tokenIds owned by an account that are still locked
+    - an array of respective locked position info for each tokenId
+    - an array of respective withdrawable amounts for each tokenId

 ## Testing and deployment